-- IT skills: Proficiency in IT applications such as Adobe, Photoshop and MS applications will be assumed so you need to ensure you are up to scratch.
+- IT skills: Proficiency in IT applications such as Adobe Photoshop and MS applications will be expected.

-- Administrative skills: Marketing co-ordinators have to undertake a lot of the legwork in the marketing team such as answering the phone, arranging meetings and gathering information.
-You need to accept this role with good grace in the knowledge that you will, in time, progress to more challenging roles in marketing.
+- Administrative skills: Marketing co-ordinators undertake a lot of the marketing team’s day-to-day tasks including answering the phone, arranging meetings and gathering information.

 Most marketing co-ordinator jobs have a preference for graduates.
 Marketing, business or advertising are among the best suited subjects.
 But some posts only require GCSEs, with A-C grades in English, maths and science.
 A willingness to study for a career qualification, from, for example, the Chartered Institute of Marketing, can be advantageous.